What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

 They are testing out all of their senses as well.

-Because of this, the more low tech and passive the toy (that is, minimal bells and whistles) the better.
+Because of this, the more low tech and passive the toy (that is, no to minimal bells and whistles) the better.

-Have you ever watched a two year old’s face light up as they play with a cardboard box?
+Have you ever watched a two year old’s face light up as she plays with a cardboard box?

-First they might sit in the box, then they might turn it over and try to stand on it.
+First she might sit in the box, then she might turn it over and try to stand on it.

-Next they might put their favorite dolls or stuffed animals inside and push them around pretending the box is a car, boat, plane or train.
+Next she might put her favorite stuffed animals inside and push them around pretending the box is a car, boat, plane or train.

 The Takeaway